wwwzbwcom/node-global-proxy/README.md

 /** Proxy stop working now! */
 ```

-Use with typescript or es6+
+### Use with Typescript or ES6+

+This package is develop by typescript and fully support typescript, you can use it as follow:

 ```ts
 import proxy from "node-global-rpoxy";